CppMicroServices/CppMicroServices/README.md

 Introduction
 ------------

-The C++ Micro Services library provides a dynamic service registry based on the service layer as specified in the OSGi R4.2 specifications.
-It enables users to realize a service oriented approach within their software stack.
+The C++ Micro Services library provides a dynamic service registry and module system, partially based the OSGi Core Release 5 specifications.
+It enables developers to create a service oriented and dynamic software stack.

-The advantages include higher reuse of components, looser coupling, better organization of responsibilities, cleaner API contracts, etc.
+Proper usage of the C++ Micro Services library leads to

+  - Re-use of software components
+  - Loose coupling
+  - Separation of concerns
+  - Clean APIs based on service interfaces
+  - Extensible systems

+and more.

 Requirements
 ------------